-The following are certain highlights of our business fundamentals and results as of and for the nine months ended September 30, 2016.
+The following are certain highlights of our business fundamentals and results as of and for the six months ended June 30, 2017.

-- Continued demand resulting from wireless network expansion and new entrants - We expect wireless carriers will continue their focus on improving network quality and expanding capacity by adding additional antennas or other equipment on our wireless infrastructure. - We expect existing and potential new customer demand for our towers will result from (1) new technologies, (2) increased usage of wireless applications (including mobile entertainment, mobile internet usage, and machine-to-machine applications), (3) adoption of other emerging and embedded wireless devices (including laptops, tablets, and other devices), (4) increasing smartphone penetration, (5) wireless carrier focus on expanding both network quality and capacity, or (6) the availability of additional spectrum. - Substantially all of our towers can accommodate additional tenancy, either as currently constructed or with appropriate modifications to the structure (which may include extensions or structural reinforcement). - Wireless carriers continue to invest in their networks. - Organizational structure - CCIC operates as a REIT for U.S. federal income tax purposes.
+- · Potential growth resulting from wireless network expansion and new entrants caused by increasing demand for data and connectivity - We expect wireless carriers will continue their focus on improving network quality and expanding capacity by adding additional antennas or other equipment on our wireless infrastructure. - We expect existing and potential new customer demand for our towers will result from (1) new technologies, (2) increased usage of wireless applications (including mobile entertainment, mobile internet usage, and machine-to-machine applications), (3) adoption of other emerging and embedded wireless devices (including laptops, tablets, and other devices), (4) increasing smartphone penetration, (5) wireless carrier focus on expanding both network quality and capacity, or (6) the availability of additional spectrum. - Substantially all of our towers can accommodate additional tenancy, either as currently constructed or with appropriate modifications to the structure (which may include extensions or structural reinforcement). - U.S. wireless carriers continue to invest in their networks. - Organizational structure - CCIC operates as a REIT for U.S. federal income tax purposes.
 For U.S. federal income tax purposes, our assets and operations are part of the CCIC REIT. - Our subsidiaries (other than Crown Castle GS III Corp.) were organized specifically to own, lease, and manage certain shared wireless infrastructure, such as towers or other structures, and have no employees. - Management services, including those functions reasonably necessary to maintain, market, operate, manage or administer our sites, are performed by CCUSA.
-The management fee is equal to 7.5% of our Operating Revenues as defined in the Management Agreement. - Site rental revenues under long-term tenant leases with contractual escalations - Initial terms of five to 15 years with multiple renewal periods at the option of the tenant of five to ten years each. - The weighted-average remaining term (calculated by weighting the remaining term for each lease by the related site rental revenue) of approximately six years, exclusive of renewals at the tenants' option, currently representing approximately \$4.0 billion of expected future cash inflows. - Revenues predominately from large wireless carriers - Approximately 88% of our site rental revenues were derived from Sprint, AT&T, T-Mobile and Verizon Wireless. - Majority of land interests under our wireless infrastructure are under long-term control - Approximately 90% of our site rental gross margin and approximately 50% of our site rental gross margin is derived from sites that we own or control for greater than 10 and 20 years, respectively.
-The aforementioned amounts include sites that reside on land interests that are owned, including fee interests and perpetual easements, which represent approximately one-sixth of our site rental gross margin. - Approximately 18% of our site rental cost of operations represents ground lease payments to affiliates of ours.
+The management fee is equal to 7.5% of our Operating Revenues as defined in the Management Agreement. - Site rental revenues under long-term tenant leases with contractual escalations - Initial terms of five to 15 years with multiple renewal periods at the option of the tenant of five to ten years each. - The weighted-average remaining term (calculated by weighting the remaining term for each lease by the related site rental revenue) of approximately six years, exclusive of renewals at the tenants' option, currently representing approximately \$3.7 billion of expected future cash inflows. - Revenues predominately from large wireless carriers - Approximately 88% of our site rental revenues were derived from Sprint, AT&T, T-Mobile and Verizon Wireless. - Majority of land interests under our wireless infrastructure are under long-term control - More than 80% and more than 50% of our sites are under our control for greater than 10 and 20 years, respectively.
+The aforementioned amounts include sites that reside on land interests that are owned, including fee interests and perpetual easements. - Approximately 19% of our site rental cost of operations represents ground lease payments to our affiliates.
 Such affiliates acquired the rights to such land interests as a result of negotiated transactions with third parties in connection with a program established by CCIC to extend the rights to the land under its portfolio of towers. - Relatively fixed tower operating costs - Our operating costs tend to escalate at approximately the rate of inflation and are not typically influenced by tenant additions or non-renewals. - Minimal sustaining capital expenditure requirements - Sustaining capital expenditures represented approximately 1% of net revenues.

 - Fixed rate debt with no short-term maturities - Our debt consists of \$1.0 billion aggregate principal amount of 3.849% secured notes due 2023.
-See note 3 to our condensed consolidated financial statements. - During September 2016, CCIC issued \$700 million aggregate principal amount of September 2016 Senior Notes.
-CCIC used a portion of the net proceeds from the September 2016 Senior Notes offering to repay \$500 million of our previously outstanding 2.381% Secured Notes.
-See notes 3 and 4 to our condensed consolidated financial statements. - Significant cash flows from operations - Net cash provided by operating activities was \$253.2 million.
+See note 3 to our condensed consolidated financial statements. - Significant cash flows from operations - Net cash provided by operating activities was \$172.8 million.
 See "Item 2.
 MD&A-Liquidity and Capital Resources."